 The Co-op’s purpose is to champion ‘a better way of doing business for you and your communities’.
 Our tax policy reflects this.

 - The Co-op has a low appetite for tax risk framed by its Purpose and social responsibility principles.
 Processes and controls are in place to ensure compliance with applicable legislation and to minimise tax risk.

-The Group Risk and Audit Committee are updated and made aware of the Group’s tax position and any tax risks.
+- The Group Risk and Audit Committee are updated and made aware of the Group’s tax position and any tax risks.

 We recognise that tax is a complex subject and sometimes help will be needed to understand the tax implications of our business decisions.
-The Co-op has a professional in-house tax team to assess such decisions and provide guidance on a day-to-day basis.
+The Co-op has a professional in-house tax team to assess such decisions and provide guidance on a day to day basis.
 External support from tax advisers may also be sought to provide specialist resourcing if needed.

 Responsibility for all tax reporting and adherence to the Tax Policy sits with the Tax department who report to the Chief Finance Officer who is ultimately responsible for the tax affairs of the Co-op.
 The Tax Policy and Strategy Statement is reviewed and approved by the Group Board on an annual basis (Last approval date: September 2022).
 This Statement is intended to comply with the requirements of the Finance Act 2016, paragraph 16(2) Schedule 19, which requires a Tax Strategy to be published annually and accessible to the public.

 Our Fair Tax Mark approved tax disclosures can be found in our annual report.